Understanding Female Erogenous Zones - A Pleasure Map Beyond the Clitoris

 Clitoris

 The clitoris has approximately 8,000 nerve endings, making it one of the most nerve-dense organs in the human body.
 The externally visible part (the glans) is just the tip of the iceberg; the internal structure extends about 10 cm.
-Approximately 70 to 80% of female orgasms are attributed to clitoral stimulation, and only about 25% of women reach orgasm through penetration alone.
+Approximately 70 to 80% of female orgasms are attributed to clitoral stimulation, and only a minority of women reach orgasm through penetration alone.

 Nipples